mfractor/mfractor.github.io/docs/installation-and-setup.md

 ## Updating MFractor

-MFractor will perdiocally notify you when an update is available.
+MFractor will periodically notify you when an update is available.

 You can also check for updates at any time by opening the **Visual Studio Mac** main menu and selecting **Check for Updates...**